David-OConnor/pyflow/README.md

 ## Building this from source
-If you’d like to build from source, [download and install Rust]( https://www.rust-lang.org/tools/install), clone the repo, and in the repo directory, run `cargo build –release`.
+If you’d like to build from source, [download and install Rust]( https://www.rust-lang.org/tools/install), clone the repo, and in the repo directory, run `cargo build --release`.

 Ie on Linux: